How to avoid capital gains tax: key considerations and strategies

 If unexpected events occur and you end up making a loss on an investment, you can use this to your advantage from a capital gains tax perspective.
 CGT is only charged on your net capital gains, so offsetting any capital losses against your capital gains each tax year can help to reduce the amount of tax you may owe.

-Additionally, you are able to carry forward capital losses on your investments to future tax years.
+Additionally, you are able to carry forward capital losses on your investments through to future tax years.
 This means that, if you make a loss one year, you could plan ahead and consider whether this may be most effective to carry to the following tax year.

 5. Tax free transfers to your spouse